Bedrock-OSS/bedrock-wiki-legacy/knowledge/components-events-groups.md

 All component groups are custom-created.
 You cannot use component groups from other entities in your own entity.
 In the example above, `minecraft:cat_persian` is *not* a component.
 You cannot use it in your entity.
 If you want the `cat_persian` functionality in your entity, you must create your own group, or add the components directly into the your entities `components` object.

 `Note:` All minecraft component groups are prefixed with `minecraft:`.
 When you create your own groups, you should *not* follow this design.
-Rather, use your own [namespace](/knowledge/namespaces).s
+Rather, use your own.
+[Here's more info on namespaces](/knowledge/namespaces).

 # Events